Beware of scams in Cuba

-Although the crime rate in Cuba is quite low, of course there are nevertheless some scammers doing their business and some people trying to sell you some stuff.
+Although the crime rate in Cuba is quite low, there are scammers doing their business and besides that, several people trying to sell you some stuff.
 On the one hand I can understand those people as they really poor.
 On the other hand I don’t see why I should be bamboozled.
 Hence, I will show you the commonest methods of sales pitches and scams in Cuba.
 The sad thing is that I experienced those on first-hand, so I know what I am talking about.
-Read on and take this information to avoid to be ripped off in Cuba.
+Read on and take this information to avoid to be ripped off in Cuba, folks.

 Hello, my friend, where are you from?

 When you hear this sentence, you can be sure that someone wants to sell you either cigars or rum.
 And these persons tell you that allegedly their stuff is cheaper than elsewhere and has the same good quality.
 I did not buy anything as I don’t like neither cigars nor rum, so it’s up to you, folks to take this risk and to try it out.
 If you made some experience with that, please leave a comment for the other readers.

 The fact remains that you will hear this sentence quite often and after a while this could become very annoying and make you aggressive.
 Therefore stay calm and ignore these people for it’s no use to get angry.

 What surprises me, is the ingenuity of those people.
 At the beach in Varadero some of them were dressed up like tourists and walked along the beach to find some potential buyers.
 The funniest moment I had in this case was, as I have been snorkeling close to the beach.
 Suddenly, a local guy popped up out from the water and asked me: Hello my friend, where are you from?
-I just laughed and said, before he could get onto my nerves, that I don’t need neither cigars nor rum.
+I just laughed and said, before he could get further onto my nerves that I don’t need neither cigars nor rum.

 Wannabe city guides in Havana and other places